zienit/try-monad-kotlin/README.md

 }
 ```

-The last example is a bit more involved, because it uses both the Try and the List monad together.
+The final example is a bit more involved, because it uses both the Try and the List monad together.
 Lets go through the example line by line:
 The call to listLanguage returns a `Try<List<ProgrammingLanguage>>`.
 This is fed into a .flatMap() because the lambda function will yield a Try, as we will see.
-The lambda is fed with a `<List<ProgrammingLanguage>` as extraced from the Try.
+The lambda is fed with a `<List<ProgrammingLanguage>>` as extraced from the Try.
 The entries in the list are all mapped to a `Try<ProgrammingLanguage>`
 and immediately after that the Try is mapped to a `Try<String>`.
 So, we now have a list of tries, which is not very useful in most situations.
-Fortunately, there is an extension that turns a list of tries into a try of a list, which is exactly what we need.
+Fortunately, there is an extension function `<List<Try<T>>.toTryList()` provided that turns a list of tries into a try of a list, which is exactly what we need.

 ```
 @Test